 What We Do

-Mosquito Management - Mosquito monitoring and control occurs annually on the Tijuana Slough National Wildlife Refuge as a coordinated effort between refuge staff and San Diego County Vector Control.
+Mosquito monitoring and control take place every year at Tijuana Slough National Wildlife Refuge.
+This work is a coordinated effort between refuge staff and San Diego County Vector Control.

-Research and Surveys - Research, surveys, and scientific collecting by non-FWS personnel or authorized agents have occurred on the Tijuana Slough National Wildlife Refuge for many years.
-The information provided by these activities contributes to our understanding the biological and other natural processes occurring on the refuge.
+Research, surveys, and scientific studies by authorized partners have been conducted at Tijuana Slough National Wildlife Refuge for many years.
+These efforts help us better understand the biological and natural processes that shape the refuge.

-The need for coastal wetland restoration in this area is great.
-The Tijuana Estuary has been degraded by decades of uncontrolled discharges of raw sewage, sediment, and trash.
-The proposed project will restore a portion of the Tijuana Estuary providing coastal resources essential for listed species, migratory birds, fish, and other wildlife.
-Restoration will also increase the estuary’s tidal prism to improve water quality and keep the river mouth open to the ocean.
+Restoration was urgently needed because the estuary had been degraded by decades of uncontrolled sewage, sediment, and trash.
+The project restored critical coastal habitat for endangered species, migratory birds, fish, and other wildlife.
+It also improves water quality and helps keep the river mouth open to the ocean by increasing the estuary’s tidal flow.

 Management and Conservation